aus-der-Technik/SwiftyNats/README.md

 ```

 ## Why does this project exist?
-Ray Krow created the basis for this project in his [original repository] (https://github.com/rayepps/swifty-nats).
+Ray Krow created the basis for this project in his [original repository](https://github.com/rayepps/swifty-nats).
 There hasn't been much activity for years, and times change, so swift do.
 I have tried to use his code from
 version 1.3.1, but it didn't work on Linux, or with Nats 2.1.7, or with NIO2.
 There was
 also a bug in his code that did not parse messages on a busy server (dropped messages).